 The MaxxSouth Digital Media Center (DMC) has created a series of handouts and tutorials for a variety of popular software, including Photoshop, Illustrator, InDesign, the Microsoft Office Suite, Sketchup, 3D Printing, Virtual Reality, and more.
 Distance students, faculty, and staff can set up one-on-one consultations via phone or video chat to get help on any supported software program.

 The SSFGS workshops are designed to help MSU graduate students succeed!
 Whether your're working on your thesis or dissetation, trying to publish your first article, or prepare for the academic job search process, the SSFGS workshops are here for you.

-Reviews documents for compliance with MSU formatting guidelines after approval by graduate students' committee members.
+Reviews documents for compliance with MSU formatting guidelines and ADA accessibility requirements after approval by graduate students' committee members.
 They also provide helpful tutorials and templates to make the formatting process easier.